SerenityOS/serenity/Documentation/NotesOnWSL.md

 In a 64-bit machine, if qemu was installed in the default location you shouldn't need to alter anything.

 - Execute `serenity/Meta/CLion/run.sh`.

+### Note on filesystems

+WSL2 filesystem performance for IO heavy tasks (such as compiling a large C++ project) on the host Windows filesystem is terrible.
+This is because WSL2 runs as a Hyper-V virtual machine and uses the 9p file system protocol to access host windows files, over Hyper-V sockets.

+For a more in depth explaination of the technical limitations of their approach, see [this issue on the WSL github](https://github.com/microsoft/WSL/issues/4197#issuecomment-604592340)

+The recommendation from the Microsoft team on that issue is:

+> [I]f it's at all possible, store your projects in the Linux file system in WSL2.

+In practice, this means cloning and building the project to somewhere such as `/home/username/serenity`.

+If you're using the native Windows QEMU binary from the above steps, QEMU is not able to access the ext4 root partition of the
+WSL2 installation without proper massaging.
+To avoid this, you might copy or symlink `Build/_disk_image` and `Build/Kernel/Kernel` to a native Windows partition (e.g. `/mnt/c`) before running the QEUMU launch commands in `Meta/CLion/run.sh`.